ItalyPaleAle/svelte-spa-router/Advanced Usage.md

     location: '/book/343',
     // The "querystring" from the page's hash, equivalent to the value of the $querystring readable store
     querystring: 'foo=bar',
+    // Params matched from the route (such as :id from the route)
+    params: { id: '343' },
     // User data passed with the wrap function; can be any kind of object/dictionary
     userData: {...}
 }